simonbengtsson/jsPDF-AutoTable/README.md

 ### Browser support

 Tested with IE10, IE11 and modern browsers (chrome, edge, firefox and safari).
-It will probably work with <IE10 as well but you might have to use an old versions of jspdf and/or add polyfills.
+It will probably work with < IE10 as well but you might have to use an old version of jspdf and/or add polyfills.

 ### Usage